Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Semi-analytical approach for general sink-strengths calculations

-here additional simplifications have been made compared to the generic form Eq. \ref{generalKappa}: $\kappa^2_{1D_{A}-3D_{A}}$ has been simply replaced by $\kappa^2_{3D_{A}-3D_{A}}$, with imperceptible loss of overall accuracy.
-Of course, that does not mean that these two CSS expressions have close values int general (it is clearly wrong for small $\Delta$), but rather that most of their relative evolution for increasing $\Delta$ can be cast into a leading term, the D-ratio power delta term (or scaling term).
-It is also interesting to note that quite counter-intuitively, simple reductions of the dimensionality of the mobilities are often misleading whereas dimensionality equivalences are relevant: having both species 1D-migrating and $D_{B}$ as small as $D_{B}/D_{A}=10^{-3}$ does not allow to treat $B$ as immobile, as the effective CSS is far from the analytical $1D-0$ CSS, whereas it matches well the $2D-0$ CSS with proper accounting of scaling term.
+It is also interesting to note that quite counter-intuitively, simple reductions of the dimensionality of the mobilities are often misleading whereas dimensionality equivalences are relevant: having both species 1D-migrating and $D_{B}$ as small as $D_{B}/D_{A}=10^{-3}$ does not allow to treat $B$ as immobile, as the effective CSS is far from the analytical $1D-0$ CSS, whereas it matches well the $1D-1D \Leftrightarrow 2D-0$ CSS with proper accounting of the scaling term.
 This important point will be further investigated in the next section.

-Finally, note that this semi-analytical formula is directly valid only at $T_{0}=573 K$.
+Finally, note that this semi-analytical formula is directly valid only around $T=573 {\si K}$.
 As such, it is also bound to the first nearest neighbor jump distance used in the OKMC simulations for the fitting set.
-To extend it to other temperatures and other lattices than BCC, a simple modification is proposed in the Annex \ref{extension_to_other_temperatures}.
+To extend it to other temperatures and other lattices than BCC, a simple modification is proposed in \ref{extension_to_other_temperatures}.